Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/README.md

 # Custom property for nodes configuration
 node:
   configurations:
-    lightStartingAddress: 1000                    #starting address of the light in whole layout its mandatory value
+    lightStartingAddress: 10000                   #starting address of the light in whole layout its mandatory value
-    turnoutStartingAddress: 10000                 #starting address of the turnout in whole layout its mandatory value
     signal2LStartingAddress: 20000                #starting address of the 2 light signal in whole layout its mandatory value
     signal3LStartingAddress: 30000                #starting address of the 3 light signal in whole layout its mandatory value
+    turnoutServoStartingAddress: 40000            #starting address of the turnout in whole layout its mandatory value
+    turnoutSnapStartingAddress: 50000             #starting address of the turnout in whole layout its mandatory value
     signalCacheClearingTime: 8000                 # after every 5 sec job will clean the cache if its not updated for last 8 sec and if any stale data in cache for specific node
     nodes:
       -